 - At least nine 300-400-level business courses must be WSU courses*.

 * A WSU course is a course that does not require evaluation for transfer credit.

 Additional Information and Requirements

-Enrollment in most 300-400-level business courses is restricted to students who have met these requirements and have certified in a BA or HBM degree major.
-Students certified in non-business majors may enroll in restricted 300-400-level business courses with permission of the department chair as space is available.
+Enrollment in most 300-400-level business courses is restricted to students who have met these requirements and have been admitted to the BA or HBM degree major.
+Students admitted to non-business majors may enroll in restricted 300-400-level business courses with permission of the department chair as space is available.